Mamata2507/school-registration/README.md

 ## How to setup project

 ### Compose file
-### 1. Review, the api has a docker-compose.yml, should look like this:
+### 1. Review, api has a docker-compose.yml, should look like this:

 version: "3.7"
 services: